 To effectively manage and scale your styles, external CSS is the preferred method.
 Here’s a step-by-step guide:

-file.
-This is where you’ll write your CSS rules..css
+1. Create a CSS file: Use a text editor to create a new .css file.
+This is where you’ll write your CSS rules.

-extension.
-It’s good practice to save this file in the same directory as your HTML file for easy access.<link>
+3. Save the CSS file: Save the file with a .css extension.
+It’s good practice to save this file in the same directory as your HTML file for easy access.

 By thoroughly understanding how to link CSS to HTML, you’re on your way to creating websites that are not only functional but also visually stunning.
 Always remember the best practices to ensure your code is clean, efficient, and easy to manage.
 Happy coding!